 ROGUE ONE CARGO SHUTTLE SW 0608

 Another creation on my List would be the Rogue One Cargo Shuttle SW 0608.
 It was built by LEGO master LuisPG and I think it would also be another great addition to the Star Wars Line.
-It would be a nice piece to place beside the Millennium Falcon, a cruiser owned by Hans Solo in Star Wars as detailed by Ninja Brick.
+It would be a nice piece to place beside the Millennium Falcon, a cruiser owned by Hans Solo in Star Wars as detailed by Brick Pals.

 LuisPG got the inspiration to create this LEGO project after watching “Rogue One”.
 He decided to make his own version of the SW-0608 Zeta-Class shuttle after seeing the rebels steal this Imperial Cargo Shuttle to enter the high-security base at the planet Scarif in order to get blueprints of the Death Star.
 I still am familiar with Star Wars trivia, being a fan myself.